Motor Manufacturing Co of Coventry

 1898 January.
 Company registered.

 1898 At the 1898 Motor Show (Stanley) they exhibited a 'Sandringham' model with an engine by George Iden the Works Manager.
-It had silent worm gear and for speeds and final drive was by a centrally placed chain.
+It had silent worm gear and final drive was by a centrally placed chain.

 Production began in 1898 with MMC tricycles and copies of the De Dion engine.
 These were used by the British Army in the Boer War.
 They also advertised the Motocyclette, with the engine over the front wheel, which it drove by belt.

 They did not produce complete motorcycles for long, but engine manufacture continued into the next century.

 1904 June.
 The company went into liquidation.